Suvarna-Dey/demo-rest-assured-framework/README.md

 * Cucumber HTML Reports: `target/cucumber-reports/cucumber-html-reports/overview-features.html`

 ### Logging:
-The api logs for negative scenarios can be viewed in folder: `log/api.log`
+The api logs for error scenarios can be viewed in folder: `log/api.log`

 ###Observations/Issues
 1. The exact error codes and messages are not specified for negative path.
 So the tests have been written by some assumption of error codes and scenarios.